 There is an earlier report 2 Aug 2001 Otoe Co (Falk 2002) and a late record of one photographed 26 Sep 2017 at Fontenelle Forest, Sarpy Co.

-Fall reports are rare, with only 32 in all, four of these in 2016.
+Fall reports are rare, with only 34 in all, four of these in 2016 and two in 2018.
 There is a tendency for fall migration routes to be further east than in spring (Confer et al 2011).